Overview of Vampire: The Eternal Struggle

 Power is a new minion card type, only playable by imbued.
 An imbued may get a power as a +1 stealth action, like equipment or retainers.

-The imbued untaps if the action is successful.
+The imbued unlocks if the action is successful.
 An imbued may not have two copies of the same power.
 Some effects or powers are "always on".
 Others have a card type icon (action, combat, etc.) indicating when and how the effect can be used.
-To use one of those effects, you must tap the power card (and pay whatever cost the effect requires).
-Standard rules for using such effects apply (e.g., a reacting minion must be ready and untapped).
-"Always on" effects are still on while the power card is tapped.
+To use one of those effects, you must lock the power card (and pay whatever cost the effect requires).
+Standard rules for using such effects apply (e.g., a reacting minion must be ready and unlocked).
+"Always on" effects are still on while the power card is locked.

 4. Terms and Icons

 Imbued: a new minion type which counts as a mortal ally.

 Monster: any vampire or non-mortal, non-animal ally or retainer.

 When an imbued has no life, he is placed in the incapacitated region (controlled but not ready).
 Effects which are not usable by an ally being burned are not usable by an imbued being incapacitated.
 Any minion may burn an incapacitated imbued and take his equipment as a (D) action.
 If that action is successful, then each ready imbued may burn 1 conviction to inflict 1 unpreventable damage on that acting minion.
 An imbued may leave the incapacitated region and gain a life (not to exceed his starting life) by burning 3 conviction during his unlock phase.